wpdispensary/dispensary-gear/README.txt

 3. Activate the plugin and enjoy!

 == Changelog ==

+= 2.0 =
+* Added `orderby` and `meta_key` shortcode attributes in `admin/class-wpd-gear-shortcodes.php`
+* Updated eCommerce display to remove comma between categories in `admin/wpd-gear-functions.php`
+* Updated select options for featured image sizes in widgets in `admin/class-wpd-gear-widgets.php`
+* Updated product titles to use h2 wrapper in `admin/class-wpd-gear-shortcodes.php`
+* Updated `.pot` file with text strings for localization in `languages/wpd-gear.pot`
+* General code cleanup throughout multiple files

 = 1.9 =
 * Added 'prices' REST API endpoint in `admin/class-wpd-gear-rest-api.php`